erik-riklund/wow/README.md

 *Version ? (work in progress)*
 ### A World of Warcraft addon development framework

-Backbone is a lightweight framework designed to simplify the development of World of Warcraft addons.
-It provides a powerful toolkit that can be utilized to build robust, efficient, and maintainable addons.
+Backbone is a lightweight framework designed to provide a solid foundation for World of Warcraft addon development.
+It comes with a powerful toolkit that can be utilized to build robust, efficient, and maintainable addons.
+The framework was created by [Gopher](https://github.com/erik-riklund), with the goal to build a framework that is easy to use, maintainable, and supports a thriving community around it.

-*Extend the summary?*

 ## Table of contents